The Alcohol Percentage Contents by Beverage Type

 There are several subcategories to beer, wine, and liquor, and these subcategories help to define and regulate the production of specific beverages.
-Understanding the specifics of alcohol types and content helps manufacturers, retail salespeople, bartenders, and consumers understand how much alcohol is in one serving, and therefore how much is consumed.
+Understanding the specifics of alcohol types and content helps manufacturers, retail salespeople, bartenders, and consumers determine how much alcohol is in one serving, and therefore how much is consumed.